Last Updated: Nov. 2, 2020

 Are libraries open?

-Libraries are operated by Fraser Valley Regional Library and have reopened with health and safety protocols in place.
+Libraries are operated by Fraser Valley Regional Library and are open with health and safety protocols in place.
 Please visit fvrl.bc.ca for more information.

 Is the White Rock Museum and Archives open?